byrn-baker/byrn-baker.github.io/_posts/2025-06-26-Nautobot-Workshop-part4.md

 ```

 ## Conclusion
 With Part 4 complete, we’ve successfully automated the generation of a fully connected Containerlab topology using Nautobot as the dynamic source of truth.
 By leveraging GraphQL, Ansible, and Jinja2, we've demonstrated how to extract structured device and interface data directly from Nautobot and translate it into a deployable lab environment—bridging the gap between inventory and infrastructure.
 This approach not only accelerates lab provisioning but ensures consistency and accuracy across virtual topologies.
-In the next post, we’ll take it a step further by pushing validated configurations to devices and exploring configuration compliance with Nautobot’s Golden Config plugin.
+In the next post, we’ll take it a step further by using Ansible dynamic inventory to create configurations and push them to devices.
 Stay tuned as we continue building a production-grade automated lab workflow.